brana1991/the-coming-wave/README.md

 - Integrate into the main **Entropija.rs** platform.
 - Expand the feature set and improve the user experience.
 - Optimize for performance and accessibility.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-Make sure to follow the established code style and provide clear documentation for your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Vite](https://vitejs.dev/) for an amazing development experience.
-- [Vercel](https://vercel.com) for seamless hosting and deployment.